-Unschooling Part 2 – What are the Benefits of Unschooling
+Unschooling Part 2 – The Benefits of Unschooling

 While attending school, knowledge is simply handed down from the teacher, usually read from a book, to the student.
 Contrarily, some benefits of unschooling are that a more effective teaching method is incorporated to help improve learning outcomes, and that the students are empowered to learn for themselves.
 When learning is self-motivated and personal, it tends to be better understood, more meaningful and more useful to the student, and it changes and grows as the student changes and grows.